 Security

-We build Tiles around a local-first privacy model.
-Our goal is to keep personal context, identity, and memory under user control rather than making a hosted service the default source of truth.
+Tiles is designed around a local-first model.
+The goal is simple: keep personal context, identity, and memory under user control by default.

 Local-First Architecture